pivotal/hammer/README.md

 ## Config

-In order to run the `hammer` tool against a given environment you need to create an environment config file in the following format:
+In order to run the `hammer` tool against a given environment you need to have an environment config file in the following format:
 ```json
 {
   "ert_cidr": "PAS-SUBNET-CIDR",